CS2103AUG2016-T17-C1/addressbook-level4/docs/UserGuide.md

 There is no need to save manually.

-#### Sorting the displayed task list : `select any one of: Home(which displays everything), Today, Next 7 Days or Month`
+#### Sorting the displayed task list : `select any one of: Home(which displays everything), Daily, Weekly or Monthly`
 Displays the task listing for that desired time frame.<br>

 > Displays the task listing for that desired time frame.
   Tasks with no deadlines are only displayed in the Home listing where all tasks are displayed.<br>
-  User must select any one of the tabs, HOME, TODAY, Next 7 Days or Month.
+  User must select any one of the tabs, Home, Daily, Weekly or Monthly.